dphiffer/smalldata/docs/bylaws.md

 Section 2.
 Term.
 Each Board Member will serve a Three-year term.
 A Board Member may resign at any time by delivering a written letter of resignation to the Board.

 Section 3.
 Responsibilities and Duties.
 The Board’s Responsibilities, as a primary function of its accountability to the Membership, are to manage the business and affairs of the Corporation.
 Such Responsibilities shall reside exclusively in the Board as a deliberative body, however the Board may delegate Responsibilities to individual Officers in conjunction with the procedures outlined in Article V. The Duties of the Board shall include, but not be limited to, oversight of the Corporation’s operations and a fiduciary obligation for its financial health, engaging staff, and ensuring that the Purpose of the Corporation is carried out.
-The Board shall carry out its own Responsibilities and Duties in conjunction with any official Bushwick Food Coop policies and procedures.
+The Board shall carry out its own Responsibilities and Duties in conjunction with any official Small Data Coop policies and procedures.

 Section 4.
 Removal and Charges Against Directors.
 Any Member may bring charges against a Director by filing such charges in writing with the Secretary, together with a petition signed by at least five percent (5%) of the Members entitled to vote, requesting removal.
 The Board may thereupon remove the Director by the affirmative vote of three-fourths (3/4) of the Members voting thereon at a meeting promptly held after due notice in writing, which shall be no less than 10 days, and no more than 40 days, from deliverance of the notice.